The Dolphins and the 49ers are off to record-threatening offensive starts

 Kyle Shanahan and Mike McDaniel spent years together scheming ways to exploit NFL defenses.

-Now split apart with McDaniel in his second season coaching Miami and Shanahan in year seven in San Francisco, the two offensive coaches have their teams threatening records with their early season domination.
+Now split apart with McDaniel in his second season coaching Miami and Shanahan in Year 7 in San Francisco, the two offensive coaches have their teams threatening records with their early season domination.

 Miami has seven of the nine fastest speeds for ball carriers tracked by NFL NextGen stats, led by Hill’s 22.01 mph on a 64-yard catch last week.
 Hill also reached a speed of 20.95 mph on a 69-yard TD against the Giants last week that gave him five TDs on the season and tied him with Lance Alworth for fifth place with his 19th career TD of at least 60 yards.

-Achane is on a record-setting pace of his own with his seven TDs in his first four games ranking second in NFL history to Bill Paschal’s eight in 1943.
+Achane has been on a record-setting pace of his own, with his seven TDs in his first four games ranking second in NFL history to Bill Paschal’s eight in 1943.

-Achane has rushed for 100 yards and a TD in three straight games, tied for the second longest streak ever for a rookie since the merger before Franco Harris’ six-game streak in 1972.
+Achane has rushed for 100 yards and a TD in three straight games, tied for the second-longest streak ever for a rookie since the merger behind Franco Harris’ six-game streak in 1972.
 He is averaging 12.1 yards per carry on the season.

+Achane will have to wait a bit to have a chance to tie Harris’ streak after getting placed on injured reserve Wednesday with a knee injury.

 Mostert leads the NFL with eight TDs, making the Dolphins the second team ever with three players with at least five TDs from scrimmage in the first five games of a season.
 New England did it in 2011 with Rob Gronkowski, Wes Welker and BenJarvus Green-Ellis.

-San Francisco is the sixth team to score at least 30 points in each of the first five games of a season and their eight-game regular season streak of scoring at least 30 points ranks fifth longest ever.
+San Francisco is the sixth team to score at least 30 points in each of the first five games of a season and its eight-game regular-season streak of scoring at least 30 points ranks fifth-longest ever.

 Quarterback Brock Purdy and running back Christian McCaffrey have fueled this run, with Purdy throwing a career-high four TD passes and McCaffrey running for a score in a 42-10 win over Dallas.

-Purdy has won all 10 of his regular season starts with his 121.1 rating in those starts the best ever through 10 starts.
-He has completed 70.4% of his passes – second best to Chad Pennington’s 70.8% – through 10 starts.
-Only Ben Roethlisberger has won more consecutive starts to begin his career with 15.
+Purdy has won all 10 of his regular-season starts, with his 121.1 rating in those starts the best ever through 10 starts.
+He has completed 70.4% of his passes — second best to Chad Pennington’s 70.8% — through 10 starts.
+Only Ben Roethlisberger has won more consecutive starts (15) to begin his career.

 Bill Belichick appears to be set to eclipse the NFL coaching record for losses well before he becomes the winningest coach ever the way things are going for New England early this season.